ericnam-png/soc-homelab-setup/README.md

 ## Key Capabilities
 - Centralized log collection through Splunk
 - Endpoint visibility using Sysmon
 - Controlled environment for attack simulation and testing
+- Visibility into process execution and system activity

 ## What I Learned
 - How to build a basic SOC-like lab environment